ccao-data/data-architecture/dbt/models/proximity/columns.md

 ## dist_to_midway

 {% docs column_dist_to_midway %}
-Distance to centroid of Midway airport (feet).
+Distance to centroid of Midway airport (feet)
 {% enddocs %}

 ## dist_to_ohare

 {% docs column_dist_to_ohare %}
-Distance to centroid of O'Hare airport (feet).
+Distance to centroid of O'Hare airport (feet)
 {% enddocs %}

 ## dnl_midway

 {% docs column_dnl_midway %}
-Estimated contribution of Midway airport to PIN.
+Estimated contribution of Midway airport to PIN noise.

 Measured in decibels; to be interpreted as contribution to DNL (Day-Night Level) estimate of 24-hour average of decibel level.
 Produced by modeling noise level as inverse-square falloff from a point source at the centroid of the airport.
 {% enddocs %}

 ## dnl_ohare

 {% docs column_dnl_ohare %}
-Estimated contribution of O'Hare airport to PIN.
+Estimated contribution of O'Hare airport to PIN noise.
 Measured in decibels; to be interpreted as contribution to DNL (Day-Night Level) estimate of 24-hour average of decibel level.
 Produced by modeling noise level as inverse-square falloff from a point source at the centroid of the airport.
 {% enddocs %}

 ## lake_michigan_dist_ft